 Now, you may wonder… what is the difference between a macro and VBA code?

-I don’t go into too may details (it deviates from the purpose of this Excel VBA tutorial for beginners) but, if you are interested, you can check out this discussion about the difference between macro code and VBA code in Mr. Excel’s forum.
+I don't go into too may details (it deviates from the purpose of this Excel VBA tutorial for beginners).
 For purposes of this guide, there is no essential difference.
-In fact, as Microsoft explains here, several programs that are part of Microsoft Office “use the term ‘macro’ to refer to VBA code.”
+In fact, in the context of several Microsoft Office applications, the term “macro” is used by several users to refer to VBA code.

 Now that the definitions of macros, VBA and VBA code are clear (or at least clearer than they were at the beginning), let's start looking at the different components of Visual Basic for Applications.